 You are required to wear many different hats every day.
 Depending on the size of your property, you could be the revenue manager, the housekeeper, and human resources all in a single workday.

-We get it, you're busy, but I wanted to share with you some books that could make your life easier in the long run.
-I’m offering these suggestions, because when marketing is done right, it will bring in more sales.
-If you increase your sales, your revenue should go up meaning that you should have the chance at more budget.
+We get it, you're busy, but I wanted to share with you some books that could make your life more comfortable in the long run.
+I'm offering these suggestions because when marketing is done right, it will bring in more sales.
+If you increase your sales, your revenue should go up, meaning that you should have the chance at more budget.
 You could use this budget to hire others to leave you time to actually….manage the hotel.

-Adding some daily reading is going to give you more work initially, but if you stick to it in this next quarter, it will give you more freedom (and a better performing business) in the long run.
+Adding some daily reading is going to give you more work initially, but if you stick to it in this next quarter, it will provide you with more freedom (and a better performing business) in the long run.

-These 8 books will help you to better market your hotel this year!
+These eight books will help you to market your hotel better this year!
 If you read just 25 pages every day, you will be able to form (or asses) a better marketing strategy for your hotel.

 The Purple Cow - 224 pages

 This is the most basic book of the bunch.
-It is marketing 101, and it is written by Seth Godin.
+It is marketing 101, and Seth Godin writes it.
 Seth brings up the point that there are so many products that are out there today, that it is nearly impossible to stand out.

 He uses the example of seeing cows grazing to make his point.
 If you have never seen a cow, you might be in awe the first time that you see one.
 After that, you probably won't bat an eyelash when you see another one.

 You won't particularly care about your average run-of-the-mill cows.
-Unless, one day you spotted a purple cow.
+Unless one day, you spotted a purple cow.
 Now that is that type of cow that would make anyone do a double-take.
-You might be so surprised in fact, that you will tell everyone that you know, about this purple cow so that they can see for themselves.
+You might be so surprised that you will tell everyone that you know about this purple cow so that they can see for themselves.

 Trust Me, I'm Lying - 320 pages